 All requests for vacation time must be submitted on a timely basis to your supervisor, who will approve your request consistent with the operating needs of the department.
 Vacation days will only be approved for times when your absence will not place undue hardship on the operations of your department.
 Individual departments may have periods of peak activity in which no vacation time may be taken.

 Unless otherwise noted (e.g., in your offer letter), all non-union, full-time employees will receive 24 vacation days per year.
 You must use all of your vacation days before year end.

 If your employment ends during the year, your final pay will include any earned/unused vacation days, based on the number of months worked in the current year.
 Vacation days used, but not yet earned, will be deducted from your final pay.

-All employees of the institution who are not covered under a collective bargaining agreement are entitled to a number of holidays off with pay.
-The Office of Human Resources posts the list of paid holidays online each year on the HR Self Service Portal (login required).
+All employees of the institution who are not covered under a collective bargaining agreement are entitled to a number of holidays off.
+The Office of Human Resources posts the list of paid holidays online each year.
 You are eligible for holiday pay if you are a regular, full-time employee and the holiday occurs after your date of hire.
 If you are covered under a collective bargaining agreement, you are paid for holidays in accordance with the terms of that agreement.